 I admit it, I have some bathing suit tricks that help a lot, and I’m going to share them with you!
 The first thing I advise is buying a little bikini.
 The kind you wore, or wanted to wear, as a teenager.
 Wear it in your home or backyard.
 Soak your feet in a kiddie pool while wearing your bikini.
 Water the plants while wearing your bikini.
 Wearing less fabric on your body will begin to feel good, not foreign.

 Recognize if there is a specific feature or “not-happy-with-it” area making you feel like you must cover your body.
-If you are a new mom coming to terms with your changing midsection, you could try a blouson tankini; they offer great midsection camouflage and are totally cute!
+If you are a new mom coming to terms with your changing midsection, you could try a tankini top; they offer great midsection camouflage and are totally cute!
 Maybe you share my issue, and don’t care for the appearance of your thighs.
-Have you considered a swimdress or even women’s board shorts?
+Have you considered a swim dress or even swim shorts?
 We are in a swimwear utopia right now—you can find an astounding variety of bathing suits and swim separates that all look perfectly festive and appropriate at the beach or pool even if they provide quite a bit of coverage.
 Thank our growing understanding of the effects of the sun’s rays and increasing sensitivity to personal comfort for that!

 Build an expansive swimwear wardrobe.
 I like to swim for exercise, so I have athletic gym swimwear.
 I swim with my preschooler for fun, so I have practical, modest swimsuits that allow me to be active and look cute at the same time.
 I like to take beach vacations with my husband, so I have a few briefer, sexier suits for those trips.
 This also gives me complete freedom to dress according to my mood.
 Accepting my body and conquering my own distaste of wearing a bathing suit in public is a journey and there are days where I, who will wear a little bikini, just feel like covering up in a beach coverup.
 That is okay!
 It’s part of the work!
 Sometimes, I go to the beach wearing a bikini underneath a bathing costume comprised of swim capris and a long-sleeved rash guard and end up mixing and matching the pieces all day, according to my feelings, the position of the sun, or the activities my child wants to pursue.
 Strategically choosing swimwear can be a big part of conquering the anxiety you might feel around appearing in public wearing a bathing suit.